smelror/roger-johnny-bot/README.md

 ### 0.5.7
 * Minor fixes done to main code
-* D100-roll silently announced by bot adding a small orange diamond-icon at the end of message that got a point.
+* D100-roll silently announced by bot adding a small orange diamond-icon ~~at the end of message that got a point~~ as a new message from the bot.

 ### 0.5.6
 * Introduced D100-roll for 1 point.
 Roll triggers on all non-command message written.
-A perfect 100-roll will not be announced, but 1 point will be given.
+A perfect 100-roll will ~~not~~ be announced, but 1 point will be given.

 ### 0.5.5
 * Introduced Points Rewards for different actions.
 Testing phase initiated.
 [See Rewards-table](#rewards) for information about points.